 … and, ultimately, of satisfaction.

-AUBREY DOLLAR audio excerpt: “There’s a shot in the film that’s just my thigh.
+AUBREY DOLLAR podcast excerpt: “There’s a shot in the film that’s just my thigh.
 It’s a strange experience to be in a movie theater and your thigh is 20 feet tall and all these people around you are looking at your thigh.
 That’s a weird thing.”

 Indie comedies are a lot like a box of months-old chocolates: you truly never know whether what you find will be fresh or stale.
 Small, low-budget films can either be crushed by the single-mindedness of a director who can’t see the thorns while stepping on the heart, or they can be infused with blood, sweat and tears by a director who understands the delicacy of tone over body parts and crudeness.